atwellpub/Nulli-Chrome-Extension/readme.md

 To download the public version please use the link above.

-To access development releases, simply download or clone this code and load as an unpacked extension.
+To access development releases, download or clone this code and load as an unpacked extension.

 Source Code: [github.com/atwellpub/chrome](http://github.com/atwellpub/nulli)